 The close contact is 18 or older and has received all recommended vaccine doses, including boosters and additional primary shots for some immunocompromised people; or

-The close contact is 5-17 years and completed the primary series of COVID-19 vaccines; or
+The close contact is 5-17 years and completed the primary vaccine series of COVID-19 vaccines but who have not yet received all eligible boosters; or

 The close contact had COVID-19 within the last 90 days; or

-The close contact (staff or student) participates in school pooled testing; or
+The close contact (staff/faculty/student) participates in school pooled testing; or

-The school consistently observes and enforces a universal masking policy for all teachers, students, staff, and visitors.
+The school consistently observes and enforces a universal masking policy for all students, faculty, staff, and visitors.

 Individuals who are in quarantine may not test out of quarantine and must complete the quarantine in full as outlined by the Maine CDC and Maine DOE SOP.